 Did you know North America’s largest glass manufacturing campus, belonging to Cardinal FG, is located right here in Portage?
 Energizer/Rayovac has a battery plant here, too.
 Other industries that have a base in Portage include plastics, silicone products, coated paper, pre-cast concrete, a tool & die maker, a tire distributor and a food processor.

-We are eager for more businesses to join them in Portage, which is ideally situated along Interstates 90/94 and 39, just outside of Madison and within a few hours of busy markets in Milwaukee, Chicago and the Twin Cities.
+We are eager for more businesses to join us in Portage, which is ideally situated along Interstates 90/94 and 39, just outside of Madison and within a few hours of busy markets in Milwaukee, Chicago and the Twin Cities.

 Portage is an economic hub with a population of 10,400 and regional population of 55,000.
 The downtown retail district is a great location for the entrepreneur or small business owner selling a unique product.
 The business park is ready for more large industries with its quick link to Interstate 39 and the Canadian Pacific Railway mainline.